sonata-project/SonataMediaBundle/Resources/doc/reference/installation.rst

                 directory:  %kernel.root_dir%/../web/uploads/media
                 create:     false

 .. note::

-    you can define formats per provider type. you might want to set an transversal ``admin`` format to be used by the ``mediaadmin`` class.
+    You can define formats per provider type.
+You might want to set a transversal ``admin`` format to be used by the ``mediaadmin`` class.